barumau/PanGlobish/README.md

 #### Multilingual documentation

 The documentation is in many languages.
 The first language of the documentation is currently English.
-(It may be changed to PanGlobish in the future.)
+(It may be changed to Panglo in the future.)
 All other language versions are translated and adapted from the first language.

 ### License